Influencing Digital CPG Shoppers

 CPG has been underperforming in e-commerce.
 While online sales are picking up, the growth is skewed to a few categories with most CPG categories still lagging.
 What can be the possible reasons for the low growth rate of CPG sales online?
 How behavioral science informed strategies can devise and influence shoppers, improving sales in the segment.

-The client commissioned FinalMile to understand the reasons for the low growth rate of CPG sales online and devise behavioral science informed strategies to influence shoppers.
+The objective was to identify the reasons for the low growth rate of CPG sales online and devise behavioral science informed strategies to influence shoppers.

 The vast majority of prevalent research tools depend on respondent’s ability to introspect, deliberate and consciously provide responses and analysis.
 Unlike these, Fractal’s research methodology is game-based to go beyond “Say-Do” gaps – the difference between what consumers say and what they do.